-Because of it's small size, which is about 10 meters in width at its widest points and 250 meters in length, Anthony Quinn beach feels fairly crowded during July and August.
+Because of it's small size, which is about 10 meters in width at its widest points and 250 meters in length, the beach at Anthony Quinn bay feels fairly crowded during July and August.
 This, however, is not so much because of the number of visitors per se, it is more because the narrow width of the beach.
 The finest spot is the rock right in the centre of the beach, with room for just a few sun beds.
 At the top of the rocks that rise behind the beach you will find a modern bar and cafeteria, from which you can enjoy the view towards the beach from a high point while enjoying a meal or a beverage.

 The crystal clear water and gorgeous underwater scenery also makes Anthony Quinn bay one of the best areas in Rhodes for snorkeling.
 Here you will also find a scuba diving centre, so if you are up to it, it is definitely an experience worth trying out.